tustin2121/James_Somerton_Transcripts/_videos/1BHKm-qcfvM.md

 </james>
 <comment>

-Todd in the Shadows https://youtu.be/A6_LW1PkmnY&t=3154
+{% include header video=todd at="3154" %}

 Secondly, [James says] Americans were even more jealous when they saw the Germans in person.

 What the *fuck* are you talking about.
 I mean, this just doesn't make any sense to me.
 A lot of actual German soldiers were starving, ragged teenage conscripts, and I don't think our GIs really gave a shit how fit they were.
-They were trying to not die.
-They saw the Holocaust, James.
+They were trying to not die. ...They saw the Holocaust, James.

 </comment>
 <from></from>